THE UNITED STATES OF AMERICA

 Beers, bikes, and bridges – Portland is happening now.
 This cute Oregon city is full of vintage wooden houses and original signs as well as home to so many craft beer breweries and food carts.
 Portlanders are also very proud about the nature close to the city.

 - Find out why Portland is happening now.

 - Stay in a time capsule – hotel review of the boutique, chic The Society Hotel.

-Seattle is a city where the mountains sit proud in the backdrop and one activity is top of the agenda: food.
+Seattle is a city where the mountains sit proudly in the backdrop and one activity is top of the agenda: food.
 A visit to Seattle definitely involved eating your way around Pike Place Market then chilling out at an overnight spa.

 HOW MUCH DOES THE U.S.A COST?